tomatkungen/nodejs-sqlite-addon/README.md

 ```

-* The build can then be import to your node js project:
+* The build can then be imported to your node js project:

 ```